ggreer/geoff.greer.fm/_posts/2013-10-23-dear-recruiter-please-do-not-contact-me.md

 categories:
 ---

 I'm often contacted by recruiters.
-I feel bad not replying to them.
+Unfortunately, I can't take the time to reply to each one individually.
 Worse, I know they'll continue their behavior if I don't correct it.
-Unfortunately, I can't take the time to reply to each one individually.
-It would take up too much of my time.
 I wrote this post so that I could link to it when recruiters contact me.
 If you think this accurately reflects your own views, feel free to do the same.
-If you are not a recruiter, you may still wish to read it.

 <hr style="margin-bottom: 4em;"/>